 When we talk to builders about panelized construction, one objection we hear is that the budget for a panelized frame tends to equal or exceeds that for a stick frame.
 That may be a valid objection if they use panels to build the same number of homes, but we have always contended that builders who leverage offsite's cycle-time savings to build more homes per year will see higher overall profits.

-We’ve been gathering more numbers to support that that contention.
-For instance, the most recent Alliance newsletter included a link to the Beta version of our new Offsite Solutions Business Value Calculator, at tool we’ve developed which takes into account direct and indirect costs.
+We’ve been gathering more numbers to support that contention.
+For instance, the most recent Alliance newsletter included a link to the Beta version of our new Offsite Solutions Business Value Calculator, a tool we’ve developed which takes into account direct and indirect costs.
 (A number of builders and providers are playing with this, and we’d love to get your input.)

 In addition, we're also getting some real numbers directly from companies that have been panelizing for a while.
 One of these is Raney Construction, Inc. (RCI) a Groveland, Fla. company that provides builders with turnkey, engineered and panelized shells.
 The company is similar to Ripon, Calif.-based Entekra in that rather than just making panels, they offer an engineered solution that includes optimizing the builder's plans for manufacturing.
 But RCI goes a couple of steps further than Entekra by pouring the foundation and slab, and using their own crews to install the panels.